peterhi111/SW-Project-MEV/README.md

 # SW-Project-MEV

-The data query notebooks should be run on Kaggle.
+The data query notebooks should be run on Kaggle. (mev-data-transaction.ipynb, mev-data-block.ipynb)